 Engage with emerging research.
 The evidence base on AI in education grows monthly.
 Current studies (Zawacki-Richter et al., 2024) suggest AI's impact depends entirely on implementation quality.
 Poorly designed AI use correlates with decreased learning outcomes.
 Thoughtfully integrated AI shows promise for reducing teacher workload while maintaining educational standards.

-Accept that this is evolving practice.
+Accept that this is evolving practise.
 What works in 2025 might prove ineffective by 2027 as AI capabilities advance and student familiarity increases.
 Your AI literacy isn't a fixed achievement; it's ongoing professional learning.

 The fundamental question remains constant: does this tool serve students' educational needs better than alternatives?
 When the answer is yes, proceed.
 When the answer is uncertain, experiment cautiously.
-When the answer is no, regardless of time savings, maintain your current practice.
+When the answer is no, regardless of time savings, maintain your current practise.

 AI literacy is the ability to understand, evaluate, and use artificial intelligence tools appropriately in educational contexts.
 It goes beyond basic technical skills to include grasping how AI models work, recognising their limitations, and applying them strategically to reduce workload without compromising learning quality.
 For UK teachers, this matters because Ofsted increasingly examines how technology supports rather than replaces cognitive demand.